spektom/spark-flamegraph/README.md

 ## Prerequisites

-The following commands must be present:
+The script shoild work out of the box on AWS EMR, otherwise the following utilities must present on your system:

  * perl
  * python2.7